FAQs

 How will I know that my child is progressing?

 Visible progress and measurable outcomes are important to us.
-Some programs, such as reading remediation, incorporate standardized assessments that can be used to track the “before and after” skill levels.
+Some programs, such as reading remediation, incorporate standardized assessments that can be used to track “before and after” skill levels.
 For programs where this kind of assessment is not possible, we use student and program goals and benchmarks to monitor progress.
-Evoke Learning also provides weekly feedback forms that highlight each student’s progress, accomplishments, and areas of challenge.
+Evoke also provides weekly feedback forms that highlight each student’s progress, accomplishments, and areas of challenge.

 What are your hours of operation?